abrar2030/Flowlet/docs/06_Developer_Guides/Frontend_Development.md

 ## Contributing

-When contributing to the web frontend, please follow these guidelines:
+When contributing to the web web-frontend, please follow these guidelines:

 - Create a new branch for your features or bug fixes.
 - Write clear and concise commit messages.